-MADRE & HRGJ Clinic at CUNY School of Law, November 2024.
-Founded in 1985, MADRE is an international human rights organization that transcends geographies are generations to deliver sustainable gender, racial, climate, and disability justice.
-We foster a world where and people who are marginalized fully participate in shaping policies and decision making, their expert leadership is recognized and upheld, and they equitably hold power and resources within their communications. e women tise and Widely recognized for its expertise and contributions to gender jurisprudence and human rights prathe Human Rights and Gender Justice Clinic at CUNY School of Law advocates before international regional human rights bodies and national and local courts and legal institutions.
-Our projects compender discrimination and sexual violence, advance reproductive and sexual rights and economic of the control of the c al and bat social rights, and promote women's participation and empowerment.
+MADRE & HRGJ Clinic at CUNY School of Law, April 2025.

+Founded in 1983, MADRE is an international human rights organization that transcends geographies and generations to deliver sustainable gender, racial, climate, and disability justice.
+We foster a world where women and people who are marginalized fully participate in shaping policies and decision making, their expertise and leadership is recognized and upheld, and they equitably hold power and resources within their communities.

+Widely recognized for its expertise and contributions to gender jurisprudence and human rights practice, the Human Rights and Gender Justice Clinic at CUNY School of Law advocates before international and regional human rights bodies and national and local courts and legal institutions.
+Our projects combat gender discrimination and sexual violence, advance reproductive and sexual rights and economic and social rights, and promote women's participation and empowerment.